bowtoes/NAeP/readme.md

     Same capabilities as WSP extraction, with one addition:
    * &#9744; Recursive extraction: search each passed BNK for WEMs referenced in other BNK/WSP files passed on command-line.
-3. &#9744; WEM-to-ogg Conversion:
+3. &#9746; WEM-to-ogg Conversion:
-   * &#9744; All passed WEMs are converted to ogg, either in-place or to separate files (`.ogg`).
+   * &#9746; All passed WEMs are converted to ogg, either in-place or to separate files (`.ogg`).
    * &#9744; All WEMs extracted from BNKs or WSPs can be similarly converted.
 4. &#9746; Ogg Regranularization:
     * &#9746; All passed oggs are regranularized, either in-place or to separate files (`..._rvb.ogg`).
-      _Actually,_ in-place revorb is yet to be implemented.
     * &#9746; ~All converted WEMs can be similarly revorbed automatically.~
       Regranularization need-not be done separately from WEM conversion, it would be an error to have incorrect granule positions in the output oggs.